jayinc/docs/content/quick-start/_index.md

     title: "Quick Start"
 ---
 # Getting started with Speechly Web Components

 The video below will in five minutes teach you the basics of using the Speechly [Dashboard](https://www.speechly.com/dashboard) and Playground, as well as guide you through the three steps of

-1. setting up the Speechly microphone UI component,
+1. Setting up the Speechly microphone UI component,
-2. configuring an Appid, and
+2. Configuring an Appid, and
-3. binding the events returned by our API to UI functions.
+3. Binding the events returned by our API to UI functions.

 {{<youtube QmpFAJmF1gk>}}